-This table covers Units 1 through 6 natural gas-fired CTGs (GE LM6000) with steam injection and duct burners.
+This table covers Units 1 through 6 natural gas fired CTGs (GE LM6000) with steam injection and duct burners.
 They were operating during my inspection and I did not observe any visible emission coming from their stacks (SC I.15).
 I did a review of their records to determine compliance with their emission limits for this table.
-They are under their limits specified in SC I.1 through 14 (see attachments 18 through 21, 23, 24, 31, and 32).
+They are under their limits specified in SC I.1 through 14 (see attachments 4, 6, 7, and 25 through 30).
 They demonstrate compliance with the NOx ppm limits and mass emission limits and CO mass emission limits in this table using CEMS.
 The monitoring, calculating, and recordkeeping of the pollutants meet the requirements of SC VI.2, VI.3, VI.4, VI.5, VI.9, VI.10, and VI.12.
 They stated that they are still following the manufacturer's recommendations for operating the turbines and using steam injection except during periods of startup or shutdown (SC III.1 and 2).
-They have only been in startup or shutdown in the last 12 months for 625.25 hours (see attachment 17), which is well below their limit of 4,380 hours (SC III.3, VI.8).

-They are monitoring the heat input rate for each turbine and duct burner and all six units are below their annual limit of 440 MMBtu/hr for the turbines and 220 MMBtu/hr for the duct burners as required by SC IV.1 (see attachment 33).
-They are monitoring and recording their natural gas usage on an hourly and monthly as required by SC VI.6 (see attachments 22A and 22B).
+They have only been in startup or shutdown in the last 12 months for 696.5 hours (see attachment 25), which is well below their limit of 4,380 hours (SC III.3, VI.8).
+They informed that they have not had to update their malfunction abatement plan (MAP) since my last inspection on March 3, 2021 (SC III.3).
+They are monitoring the heat input rate for each turbine and duct burner and all six units are below their annual limit of 440 MMBtu/hr for the turbines and 220 MMBtu/hr for the duct burners for calendar year 2022 as required by SC IV.1 (see attachment 31).
+They are monitoring and recording their natural gas usage on an hourly and monthly as required by SC VI.6 (see attachments 32).
 They are not claiming an allowance for fuel bound nitrogen (see attachment 29) that is allowed per Subpart GG (SC VI.11).
-They are firing only natural gas when running and the agreement with the supplier states that the total sulfur content of the natural gas contains not more than 5.0 grains, which is below their limit of 20 grains (see attachment 30).
+They are firing only natural gas when running and the agreement with the supplier states that the total sulfur content of the natural gas contains not more than 5.0 grains/100 cubic feet (ft), which is below their limit of 20 grains/100 ft.
+The analysis of the gas used for fuel showed a sulfur content of 0.055 grains/100 ft in August 2022 and 0.067 grains/100 ft in July 2023 (see attachment 13).
 The results of the last stack test conducted in June 2020 as required by SC V.1 and 2 showed that they were complying with their emission limits and they are using the results to keep track of those emissions (see file for June 2020 emissions test report).
-An annual relative accuracy test audit (RATA) was conducted on these CEMS during the week of June 22, 2020 to continue their certification in accordance with 40 CFR Part 75 (SC VI.2 and VI.4).
-The annual RATA was conducted on these CEMS during the week of June 22, 2020 to continue their certification in accordance with 40 CFR Part 75 (SC VI.1 and 2).
+An annual relative accuracy test audit (RATA) was conducted on these CEMS during the week of May 15, 2023 to continue their certification in accordance with 40 CFR Part 75 (SC VI.2 and VI.4).
 They are complying with their Acid Rain permit and the CSAPR requirements that are attached to their ROP as appendices (SC IX.1 through 8).
+Using a range finder, I was able to determine that a representative stack for this flexible group was 141 feet above the ground, which meets the minimum height requirement of 140 feet in SC VIII.1.
 I determined that they are in compliance with this table.